TwigaDEVs/kazikrypto/README.md

    - Reputation scores are calculated based on completed projects, feedback, and timely payments.

 6. Multi-Chain Integration:
-   - Utilize MetaMask Snap and Linia to enable seamless integration with various Ethereum-compatible chains (e.g., Ethereum mainnet, testnets, sidechains).
+   - Utilize MetaMask  and Linia to enable seamless integration with various Ethereum-compatible chains (e.g., Ethereum mainnet, testnets, sidechains).
    - Users can choose their preferred chain for transactions, considering factors such as gas fees and transaction speed.

 7. Wallet Integration: